-Joe Stafford is the founder of Panel Craft, LLC -- one of just a handful of businesses in the United States that professionally re-constructs and reproduces vintage European sports cars.
-Since the inception of the business in 1985, Mr. Stafford has worked on over 100 cars in his specialty area among which include Porsche, Ferrari, Cobra and the Scarab, an icon of motor racing of which only eight were ever made.
-He was commissioned as panel beater and to oversee the sheet metal design during the restoration of the Formula One Scarab, which made it's public re-debut in 1997 - thirty years after its original inception.
+Panel Craft, LLC, founded in 1985 by Joe Stafford, is one of just a handful of businesses in the United States that professionally re-constructs and reproduces vintage European sports cars.
+Since its inception, Panel Craft has worked on more than 100 cars, including Porsches, Ferraris, Cobras and the Scarab, the rare and iconic race car.
+Joe was commissioned as panel beater and to oversee the sheet metal design during the restoration of the Formula One Scarab, which made its public re-debut in 1997 - thirty years after its original appearance.

-Since this time, a number of vintage racing machines owe their current existence to the skills of Mr. Stafford.
-In addition to the Scarab, other legendary machines brought back to their original glory include a number of historic Porsches that were chosen to race at Le Mans, the motor racing endurance event.
-According to Mr. Stafford, no one outside the Porsche factory has restored more of their aluminum cars than he has!
+Since then, he has applied his skills to numerous vintage racing cars.
+In addition to the Scarab, other legendary machines brought back to their original glory include a number of historic Porsches that were chosen to race at Le Mans, France's premiere 24-hour endurance race.

-Built in 1997, we can comfortably accommodate three projects simultaneously.
-It's our feeling that big isn't always better, especially when it comes to restoring exotic automobiles.
-Excess space translates into high overhead and a rush to take shortcuts.
-All these factors combined can add up to sub-standard workmanship - something we will not tolerate.
+The facility built in 1997 can comfortably accommodate three projects simultaneously.
+Joe believes that bigger isn't always better, especially when it comes to restoring exotic automobiles.
+Excess space translates into high overhead and a rush to take shortcuts, which can lead to sub-standard workmanship - something he will not tolerate.

-Each job is handled with the utmost care.
-Once the car is in our shop, work is reported on a bi-monthly basis, along with photos (if necessary) and a billing statement.
+Each job is handled with the utmost care and attention.
+Once the car is in the shop, progress is reported on a bi-monthly basis, along with photos (if requested) and a billing statement.